The Message Bank

 a message on the "friendsreunited" website so that people can get in touch.

-Question: do you still attend a church that used to be run by the White Fathers?
+: do you still attend a church that used to be run by the White Fathers?
 If so, would you consider letting

 fellow parishioners know about our website?
 Some of them might be in touch with ex-WF students (etc)